shlomoron/LEAP-solution/README.md

 # LEAP-solution
-My solution for the Kaggle competition of [LEAP (ClimSim)](https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim).
+This repository contains my solution my solution (1st place, solo gold medal) for the Kaggle competition of [LEAP (ClimSim)](https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim).

 # The steps to reproduce my solution
 ## 1. Creating the datasets